 What is student landlord insurance?

 Many university towns and cities experience high demand for housing.
-This means letting to students makes sense.
+This means letting to students can make financial sense for a landlord.
 Yet not all insurers offer the cover you need - especially as your property may be unoccupied between term times.

 That is why a student landlord insurance policy is important.
 You get cover for the greater perceived risks of students in your property while also getting cover during spells of unoccupancy between lets.

-Bollington is one of the few insurance providers who makes this process seamless.
-Whether you have an individual property or a larger portfolio, Bollington can insure your residential property.
+Whether you have an individual property or a larger portfolio, we can insure your residential property.
 It doesn’t matter who your tenants are – whether it’s students, professionals, DSS or asylum seekers.

 Including listed buildings, flat roofing, flood or subsidence risks